namtoki/English/wordlist.md

 crawl*(creep):                      Doctor say it is desirable for babies to learn to crawl before they start walking. creep*(crawl):                      The insect crept up the outer wall.
 criticism:                          The criticism about this painting obviously varies from person to person.
+criticize:                          The actor's statement on homeless people was criticized as ignorant.
 crossing:                           After the accident, the driver confessed that he hadn't stop at the crossing.
 cruise:                             My father won an award that included the prize of cruising around the grobe.
 current:                            He is confident that the company will eventually overcome its current problems.